gilzow/ezsql/readme.txt

 == Upgrade Notice ==

+= 1.1.12.16 =
+* Added styled DIV around Reports with ID tag so that you can customize the style.

 = 1.1.12.15 =
-* Fixed the aditional plugin links and made the Save button label dynamic.
+Fixed the aditional plugin links and made the Save button label dynamic.

 = 1.1.12.14 =
 First version available through WordPress.